 The overall size of the S-AMOLED is smaller than an IPS LCD.
 As there is no backlight hardware component in S-AMOLED, along with only one screen having the touch and display which makes S-AMOLED much smarter.

 The IPS-LCD displays contain a backlight that utilizes more power than a normal LCD screen.
 From this stance, it is implied that IPS LCD uses more power than AMOLED.

 However, the above-mentioned stance can sometimes be regarded as paradoxical.
 Because it also depends upon the usage of the screen.
 If all the pixels are lightened at every time then there is a possibility that AMOLED will use more power than an IPS LCD.
 In addition to that, each pixel of a Super AMOLED display can be fine-tuned for each color requirement.
 Therefore, power consumption in some situations might be higher than the IPS LCD.

-An IPS LCD screen contains a backlight while S-AMOLED screen doesn’t.
-Though, the former has an extra layer that supports touch while Super AMOLED display has a built-in touch.
-As there are enhanced colors and a bit superior quality is used in the manufacturing of S-AMOLED, therefore, its quite clear that Super AMOLED is much more expensive.
+An IPS LCD screen contains a backlight while an S-AMOLED screen doesn’t.
+Though, the former has an extra layer that supports touch while the Super AMOLED display has a built-in touch.
+As there are enhanced colors and a bit superior quality used in the manufacturing of S-AMOLED, therefore, it’s quite clear that Super AMOLED is much more expensive.

 Super AMOLED screens have excellent black levels, high contrast ratios, and vivid color reproduction.
 Because each pixel is separately lighted, they may achieve deeper blacks while using less electricity than IPS displays.
 However, problems with color fading and burn-in might develop over time.

 On the other hand, IPS screens are more robust and offer wider viewing angles and more true-to-life colors.
 They have greater color reproduction and are less likely to suffer from burn-in.
 However, they can’t compete with Super AMOLED screens when it comes to black levels and contrast.